-SENATE-A bill was introduced in the senate on the 22nd to prevent county, township, municipal and school board officers from contracting with or being interested in any contracts with the corporation of which they are officers.
-Its author is Senator Martin of Richardson county. riodical, pamphlet, circular, or in any | The measure, which has an emergency clause attached, is as follows: 'Section 1.
-No county, township, municipal or school board officers shall consent in writing.
-Fixes fine for each | contract with nor be interested dioffense at from \$25 to \$100.
-To require the state of Nebraska to assist the with the comparation of which he or with the corporation of which he or they are such officer or officers, 'nor shall they permit any supplies or material for the use of, nor be interested directly or indirectly in the furnishing of any such supplies or materia'.
+SENATE-A bill was introduced in the senate on the 22nd to prevent rector or employe shall be permitted | county, township, municipal and school board officers from contracting with or being interested in any contracts with the corporation of which they are officers.
+Its author is Senator Martin of Richardson county. riodical, pamphlet, circular, or in any The measure, which has an emergency clause attached, is as follows: "Section 1.
+No county, township, municipal or school board officers shall contract with nor be interested directly or indirectly in any contract with the corporation of which he or they are such officer or officers, nor shall they permit any supplies or material for the use of, nor be interested directly or indirectly in the furnishing of any such supplies or material.
 Section 2.
 Any such officer violating any of the provisions of this act shall be fined in any sum not exceeding \$500 or imprisoned in the county jail not exceeding three months, in the discretion of the court."
-On recommendation of the committee to which they had been referred two bills were then disposed of, as follows: Sanate file 224, by Young, to pass.
+On recommendation of the committee to which they had been referred two bills were then disposed of, as follows: Senate file 224, by Young, to pass.
 It is to amend section 1020 of the civil code and to define when a tenant shall be deemed holding over beyond the time of his lease.
 House roll 189, by Rohwer, to pass.
 This is to permit two or more county superintendents, with approval and co-operation of the state superintendent, to organize and conduct joint institutes.

 SENATE.-The senate on the 21st indulged in the wholesale slaughter of insurance measures by adopting the report of its insurance committee recommending three bills for indefinite postponement.
 Representative Swanson's bill to permit the state treasurer to transfer the sinking fund to the general fund was ordered engressed for a third reading.
 It is house roll 204 and has already passed the house.
-Senator Steele's bill, senate file 91. drawn and recommended by officers of the national guard, establishing a military code for the state and to provide for organization, government and compensation of the organized militia. was recommended for passage. .
+Senator Steele's bill, senate file 91, drawn and recommended by officers of the national guard, establishing a military code for the state and to provide for organization, government and compensation of the organized militia. was recommended for passage.
 H. C. Lindsay, private secretary of Governor Dietrich, read a message to the state announcing that the governor had attached his signature to house roll 49 and senate file 49.
 A number of bills were read for first time, among them being a bill to provide for the leasing of certain lands belonging to the state of Nebraska, known as "penitentiary lands," and not otherwise provided for by statute, for the disposal of funds arising therefrom and to repeal conflicting acts.